hybridcattt/IslandGuideSample/README.md

 or if I hit an obscure bug that shouldn't be happening.

 Feel free to fork the project and make your own changes.
-If you notice a bug or just code that can be improved, feel free to submit a PR 💛
+If you notice a bug or just code that can be improved, PRs are welcome 💛

 ## About